 Host: Franklin High School

 Seward Park is home to the only stand of old-growth forest left in Seattle.
 Many of its trees are more than 200 years old!
-But the forest needs your help.
-Invasive plants have begun to take over and need to be removed in order for native trees like the Douglas-fir and Western Redcedar to grow and thrive.
+But the trees are not the only plants that thrive in the park.
+This region is home to hundreds of native plants many of which call Seward Park home.
+But they are under attack!
+Invasive plants have begun to take over parts of the forest.
+We need your help to remove them in order for native trees and plants to grow and thrive.
 Join the June cohort to learn about healthy forests and make a difference in the forests of Seward Park!

 For more information and to apply please contact firstname.lastname@example.org or 206-652-2444 x 107